gaberogan/webviewbridge/README.md

 1. Clone this repository.
 2. Prepare your computer to develop with React Native on Android by following the official [guide](https://facebook.github.io/react-native/docs/getting-started).
 Stop just before the section titled "Running your React Native application".
 3. Generate the debug keystore by running this command in the android/app/ directory: `keytool -genkey -v -keystore debug.keystore -storepass android -alias androiddebugkey -keypass android -keyalg RSA -keysize 2048 -validity 10000` ([reference](https://github.com/facebook/react-native/issues/25629#issuecomment-511209583))
-3. Run `npm install && npm run android` in your terminal.
+4. Run `npm install && npm run android` in your terminal.
 This should install the app on the device.
+5. If metro bundler chokes, you may have to force close and restart the app and/or restart metro bundler with `npm start`.

 ## Develop